jzhu077/pipeline-application/README.md

 ## Usage

-Changes pushed to the any branch except master should trigger the following actions:
+Changes pushed to any branch except master should trigger the following actions:

   - build a container image tagged with the build ID suitable for deploying to a staging cluster
   - clone the [pipeline-infrastructure-staging](https://github.com/kelseyhightower/pipeline-infrastructure-staging) repo
   - patch the pipeline deployment configuration file with the staging container image and commit the changes to the `pipeline-infrastructure-staging` repo

-> The `pipeline-infrastructure-staging` repo will deploy and updates committed to the master branch.
+> The `pipeline-infrastructure-staging` repo will deploy any updates committed to the master branch.

 Tagging this repo should trigger the following actions: